 At the same time, the war for talent continues on—there are more job openings than applicants and businesses are having a hard time finding the skilled professionals that they need.
 That’s why, more than ever before, businesses are relying on independent talent for the in-demand skills and professionalism they provide.

-Independent Professionals Can Choose their Clients
+High Quality Independent Consultants Can Choose their Clients

 However, a candidate-driven marketplace means that competition for these workers is quickly increasing.
 Our research has found that 82% of independent professionals have some or a lot of choice in who they work with.
 In order to compete in today’s marketplace, businesses must structure policies, procedures, and engagement practices to meet the needs of these workers.
 Here are three ways to attract, retain, and re-engage high-quality independent professionals.